ByThaoNguyen/8-Week-SQL-Challenge/Case Study #1 - Danny' Diner/README.md

 LIMIT 1;
 ```
 #### Code Explanation
-- Use COUNT aggregation on product_id column to count number times of purchased for each product in product_id column and ORDER BY the result in descending order.
+- Use COUNT aggregation on product_id column to count the number times of purchased for each product in product_id column and ORDER BY the result in descending order.
 - Use LIMIT to get the most purchased product.

 #### Answer
-- Most purchased item on the menu is ramen which is 8 times.
+- The most purchased item on the menu is ramen which is 8 times.

 ### 5. Which item was the most popular for each customer?
 ```